DarkBullNull/VMP.NET-Kill/README.md

 - [ ] Devirtualizer
 # This method will only work when you have already UNPACKED the Assembly.
 If the Assembly is packaged, it is pointless to try this method bypassing!

-This program allows you to bypass CRC checking and anti-debugging.
+This program allows you to bypass CRC checking, anti-debugging and anti Virtual-Machines.
 (VMProtect v3.5 build 1213)

 # The first-file must be named: "vmp.exe" (orig CRC-file checksum)(and don't delete it!)